CVS Online Portal

 - Changes to our large-group formulary

-- Drugs that require prior authorization and step therapy for individual plan members
+- Drugs that require prior authorization and step therapy for individual plan, small group, and federal employee members

 - Drugs that require prior authorization and step therapy for large group plan members